Yomguithereal/StreamlineD3/README.md

 # StreamlineD3
 Providing developers with a simple way to create live updating visualizations for their streaming data.
+See our demo at streamlined3.io!

 ## Features
   * Customize colors, fonts, heights, widths, and more.